krisc/events/tutorial.md

 (defn mt-listing [] (atom (sorted-map)))
 ```

-We will now make a huge change to the `add-event` function.
+We will now make a major change to the `add-event` function.
 Are you ready?
 Let's leave formatting out of this and only deal with updating our data structure.
 The keys to our map will be an integer representing the date.
-Each date should be able to hold multiple events, so the value of the key will be a vector of location and name vectors.
+Each date should be able to hold multiple events, so the value of the key will be a vector of location and name vectors[*](#*).

 ```clojure
 (defn add-event []